joltdx/advent-of-code-2025/README.md

 Wow!
 This one was fun to implement...
 Sorting, merging and then a straight forward loop to check for fresh or not.
 And part 2 in basically a one-liner :)

+## Day 6 - Trash Compactor (The one with the right-to-left vertical math)
+>part 1 @ 791.17µs
+<br>part 2 @ 239.57µs

+Nothing fancy.
+Reading data, parsing and vectorizing in part 1, which is slower than the part 2 with less allocation and parsing stuff and more just data access and arithmetics...